scchess/Qualimap/doc/analysis.rst

   Number of **windows** used to **split** the reference **genome**.
 This value is used for computing the graphs that plot information across the reference.
 Basically, reads falling in the same window are aggregated in the same bin.
 The higher the number, the bigger the resolution of the plots but also longer time will be used to process the data.
 By default 400 windows are used.

 :guilabel:`Number of Threads`
   In order to speed up the computation, the BAM QC analysis **computation** can be performed **in parallel** on a multicore system using the given number of threads.
-More information on the paralization of qualimap can be found `here <poner>`_.
+More information on the parallelization of qualimap can be found in :ref:`FAQ <faq>`.
 The default number of threads equals number of available processors.

 :guilabel:`Reads per Chunk`
   In order to **reduce the load of I/O**, reads are analyzed in chunks.
 Each chunk contains the selected number of reads which will be loaded into memore and analyzed by a single thread.
 Smaller numbers may result in lower performance, but also the memory consumption will be reduced.
 The default value is 1000 reads.